Cervest/ds-generative-reflectance-fusion/docs/drafts/method.md

 # Conditional GANs

+- cGANs are generative models learning a mapping from random noise $z$ conditioned on a input $c$ to an output $y$ as $y = G(z, c)$.
+The generator attempts to fool a discriminator which outputs a scalar $D(y, c)$ to discriminate real from $G$-generated samples, conditionned on $c$.
+The generator and the discriminator engage in a minimax two-player game.

 - GANs correspond to a minimax two-player game where a stochastic generator $G$ attempts to learn the training data distribution and produce synthetic samples to fool a discriminator $D$, itself adversarially trained to discriminate real from synthetic samples.

 - Let $x\in\cX$ denote an input image and $y\in\cY$ and output image.